ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/data-formats/json.md

 ) ENGINE = Null;
 ```

 Our target MergeTree table has a subset of the fields - ones we are maybe confident will occur in the JSON string.
-Note we retain a String field message for other data that can be used with JSON* functions if required.
+Note that we retain a String field message for other data that can be used with JSON* functions if required.

 ```sql
 DROP TABLE IF EXISTS http;